Red-apple-on-black-background

 This is a bad idea for two reasons.
 First, it’s plagiarism to steal someone else’s work.
 Second, Google will flag your version as duplicate content, so it won’t show your version of the article on its results page.

-You’ll find advice on how to do it right in my article: How to write better content >>
+Learn how to do it right in my article: How to create the most valuable content for your blog >>

 Promoting yourself on a competitor’s social media post